malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Data stored in the device should be protected too
   - Certificate pinning and validation within device to overcome connectibity security.
 - Serverless computing
-  - Servers and their configuration is hidden away from customers
+  - Servers and their configuration is hidden away from customers hence serverless
   - Examples: Object storage, cloud load balancers, cloud databases, machine learning, message queues
   - Higher security burden on provider
   - Lack of visibility and network logs